ioccc-src/winner/2005/mikeash/README.md

 echo '(format t "~s" (* (+ 2 2 ) (- 5 (/ 9 3 ))))' | ./mikeash
 ```

-This evaluates the expression `(2+2) * (5 - 9/3)` giving the correct
+This evaluates the expression `(2+2) * (5 - 9/3)` giving the correct result,
-result, 8.
-Note that due to the highly ad-hoc nature of the tokenizer,
+`8"` (with the same issue of no newline after the `"`).
+Note that due to the
-the spaces before the closing parentheses are mandatory.
+highly ad-hoc nature of the tokenizer, the spaces before the closing parentheses
+are mandatory.

 The program can also be run in an interactive mode, by simply executing
 `./mikeash` and then typing lisp expressions, but this is difficult due to the